The Adventures of Tintin (film): Music

 John Williams composed the musical score for The Adventures of Tintin.
 It was the first time Williams had composed the score of a film since 2008's Indiana Jones and the Kingdom of the Crystal Skull, as well as his first score for an animated film.
 Most of the score was written while the animation was still in the early stages, with Williams seeking to employ "the old Disney technique of doing music first and have the animators trying to follow what the music is doing".
 Eventually, several cues had to be revised during the editing of the film.
 The composer decided to employ various musical styles, with "1920s, 1930s European jazz" for the opening credits and "pirate music" for the battle at sea.
 The score was released on 21 October 2011 by Sony Classical Records.

-Differences from the source material

-The film mainly draws its story from The Secret of the Unicorn (1943) and The Crab with the Golden Claws (1941) and to a much lesser degree, from Red Rackham's Treasure (1944).
-There are major differences from the source material, most notably with regard to the antagonists.
-In the book, Ivan Sakharine is a minor character, neither a villain nor the descendant of Red Rackham.
-As Sakharine was made the main antagonist in the film, the book's main villains, the Bird brothers, are absent from the adaptation, save for a small "cameo" in the initial sequence at the market.
-As a result of this change, many events transpire that bear no relation to events in the books involving Sakharine's character.
-As in other adaptations, Snowy's "voice" is not used.

 Release

 The film's first press-screening was held in Belgium on 10 October 2011.
 The world première was held in Brussels, Belgium on 22 October 2011—attended by Princess Astrid and her younger daughters, Princess Luisa Maria and Princess Laetitia Maria, with the Paris première later the same day.
 Sony later released the film during late October and early November 2011 in Europe, Latin America and India.
 The film was released in Quebec on 9 December.
 Paramount distributed the film in Asia, New Zealand, United Kingdom, and all other English-speaking territories.
 They released the film in the United States on 21 December.